jinhee-hub/jinhee-hub/README.md

 ### Hi there 👋  I'm Jinhee Lee 🐹

 ---
-#### Looking for a junior or entry-level ML & DL Researcher/Engineer job position
+#### Looking for a junior or an entry-level ML & DL Researcher/Engineer job position
 - I ♥️ Computer Vision

 <br/>